StackPath Announcements and Resources for Developers.

 Cache poisoning is the replacement of legitimately cached web content with spoofed, malicious or fake data.

 Content caching is the temporary storage of files on servers that are physically closer to end users.
+Learn how content caching works with case study examples.

 A content delivery network (CDN) is a collection of global servers that caches and delivers web content.